szabogabor91/gimlet-website/src/docs/manage-your-staging-application-configuration.md

 ## Generating Kubernetes manifests for an environment

-Gimlet CLI has numerous tools that helps your local workflows.
-With the `gimlet manifest template` command you can render the exact Kubernetes manifest that is later applied on the cluster through automation.
-If in doubt, you can always fallback to this method to debug your manifests.
+Gimlet CLI has numerous tools that help your local workflows.
+With the `gimlet manifest template` command, you can render the exact Kubernetes manifest that is later applied on the cluster through automation.
+If in doubt, you can always fall back to this method to debug your manifests.

 Now run `gimlet manifest template` to get Kubernetes manifests from your environment file: